ivmai/bdwgc/docs/leak.md

 a program a.out under Linux/i686 and Linux/x86_64 as follows:

   1. If possible, ensure that a.out is a single-threaded executable.
 On some platforms this does not work at all for the multi-threaded programs.

   2. If possible, ensure that the `addr2line` program is installed in `/usr/bin`.
 (It comes with most Linux distributions.)

-  3. If possible, compile your program, which we'll call `a.out`, with full debug information.
+  3. If possible, compile your program, which we will call `a.out`, with full debug information.
 This will improve the quality of the leak reports.
      With this approach, it is no longer necessary to call `GC_` routines explicitly, though that can also improve the quality of the leak reports.

   4. Build the collector and install it in directory _foo_ as follows (it may be safe to omit the `--disable-threads` option on Linux, but the combination of thread support and `malloc` replacement is not yet rock solid):

        - `./configure --prefix=_foo_ --enable-gc-debug --enable-redirect-malloc --disable-threads`
        - `make`
        - `make install`

   5. Set environment variables as follows (the last two are optional, just to confirm the collector is running, and to facilitate debugging from another console window if something goes wrong, respectively):

        - `LD_PRELOAD=_foo_/lib/libgc.so`
        - `GC_FIND_LEAK`
        - `GC_PRINT_STATS`
        - `GC_LOOP_ON_ABORT`

   6. Simply run `a.out` as you normally would.
-Note that if you run anything else (e.g. your editor) with those environment variables set, it will also be leak tested.
+Note that if you run anything else (e.g. your editor) with those environment variables set, it will also be leak-tested.
 This may or may not be useful and/or embarrassing.
-It can generate mountains of leak reports if the application was not designed to avoid leaks, e.g. because it's always short-lived.
+     It can generate mountains of leak reports if the application was not designed to avoid leaks, e.g. because it is always short-lived.

-This has not yet been thoroughly tested on large applications, but it's known to do the right thing on at least some small ones.
+This has not yet been thoroughly tested on large applications, but it is known to do the right thing on at least some small ones.